5 common behavioural investing biases

 Similarly, Jason Zweig, columnist for the Wall Street Journal, wrote a book called Your Brain on Money where he speaks to several studies, one of which illustrates how the brain activity of a person making money on their investments was indistinguishable from that of a person on cocaine or morphine.
 The euphoria of investment gains releases dopamines within the brain similar to those that are released when someone is high on narcotics.

 As we become aware of common biases, we can implement strategies to help guide us back to rational thinking and improve the decision-making process.
-In part three of our series, we will begin to outline the ways in which an individual can coexist with their biases.
 While it’s difficult to remove biases from our lives, there are ways to minimize their impact on our long-term thinking and decision-making.